-As an orchestral musician, Mark has performed with the Edmonton Symphony Orchestra, The Alberta Philharmonic and the Metamorphosis Symphony.
-His performances have taken him to the United States, France, Germany, Belgium, The Netherlands, and Japan.
+Mark Preece is Principal Tuba of the Regina Symphony Orchestra.
+As an orchestral musician, he has also performed with the Edmonton Symphony Orchestra, the Alberta Philharmonic Orchestra, and the Metamorphosis Symphony.
+Throughout his career, has had the opportunity to perform in Canada, the United States, France, Germany, Belgium, The Netherlands, and Japan.

 Mark uses Sellmansberger mouthpieces.